btroncone/learn-rxjs/operators/filtering/audittime.md

 ---

-:bulb: If you want the timer to reset whenever a new event occurs on the source observable, you can use [debounceTime](debouncetime.md)
+💡 If you want the timer to reset whenever a new event occurs on the source observable, you can use [debounceTime](debouncetime.md)

 ---